John P. Birkelund

 (1930–2019)

-In 1990 John Birkelund became chairman both of the newly formed Polish-American Enterprise Fund and of Enterprise Investors.
+In 1990 John Birkelund was appointed chairman of both the newly formed Polish–American Enterprise Fund and of Enterprise Investors.
 He stepped down from these positions after 16 years in October 2006.

 John was a trustee of various non-profit organizations including Brown University, the New York Public Library, the Frick Collection and the American Academy in Berlin, and led or participated in their investment committees.
 He also served as a director of the New York Stock Exchange.
 John held an honorary doctorate from Brown University and was a fellow of the American Academy of Arts and Sciences.

-John was awarded the Commander’s Cross of Merit with a Star by President Aleksander Kwaśniewski.
+John Birkelund was awarded the Commander’s Cross of Merit with a Star by President Aleksander Kwaśniewski.

 Robert G. Faris